| A B

 to wash the darken part of coconut with a regular washing machine detergent to

-If sold as a coconut pearl, the test is to get a whole normal three-eyed
+identify any surgical holes made and then patched up.
+Testing of Coconut Pearl - If sold as a coconut pearl, the test is to get a whole normal three-eyed

 coconut, but empty within of any coconut flesh (usually old coconut with its